 - Good Morning, Crono: The game begins with Pip's mother Mathilda exhorting him to get out of bed.

-- Good Old Fisticuffs: Pip's 8-bit form is able to punch the enemies in addition to jumping on their heads.
+- Good Old Fisticuffs: Pip's 8-bit form is able to punch the enemies, or kick if he gets a running start, in addition to jumping on their heads.

 - Goomba Stomp: Pip will always be able stomp all the annoying mooks in his way, regardless of current form.
 In the 1-bit form, it is also his only means of dealing with them.